Haricharan1212/ray-tracer/README.md

-# Ray Tracer
+# Hix Ray Tracer Library

 This is a simple and efficient ray-tracer I developed in C++.

-You can use this by adding objects to the `hittable_list` object and watch them get ray-traced!
+You can use this by adding geometric objects to the `hittable_list` object and watch them get ray-traced!